Roughing and Finishing with Mill

 The following settings are important in this case:

-Select the 9mm End Mill bit from the Bit Name drop down menu.
+▪Select the 9mm End Mill bit from the Bit Name drop down menu.

-Specify a 'sensible' value for the Tag Height; in this case 2.5mm but you will determine the most appropriate tag height for your own parts through testing at the machine.
+▪Specify a 'sensible' value for the Tag Height; in this case 2.5mm but you will determine the most appropriate tag height for your own parts through testing at the machine.
 Tags need to be used in this case because we are milling the outside path.
 If they were not used then the part would be severed from the plate by the roughing cuts, and would be unsecured for the finishing cut.
 The result would be a broken milling bit at best, and more severe damage to the machine at worst.

-Specifying a small Roughing Offset.
+▪Specifying a small Roughing Offset.
 Because we are using a milling bit for the roughing pass, and the result will be tidier than plasma, we can us a smaller offset.

-Specify Milling Tool for the Roughing Tool.
+▪Specify Milling Tool for the Roughing Tool.

 You will see that in this case we have two milling paths, one for the roughing and one for the finishing.
-If you want to move the leads it makes sense to place not in the same location, and the easiest way to do this is by using the Place Leads button.
+If you want to move the leads it makes sense to not place them in the same location, and the easiest way to do this is by using the Place Leads button.
 In this case we are going to leave the leads where they are but change them to "hook" leads and make them longer to allow for the ramping of the bit.
 A hook lead is used because the ramp will occur over the first path segment, and this means that the ramp is completed at the beginning of the radius segment of the lead, ensuring the bit is already at the right height when the cut path is reached.

 5In the properties dialog change the Leadin Type to Hook and press the Apply button.